Ohio’s healthcare mission: embrace innovation, improve care for all

-Researchers, thought leaders and entrepreneurs are triggering breakthroughs and improving quality of life for patients worldwide.
+Researchers, entrepreneurs and care professionals are triggering breakthroughs that enhance quality of life for patients worldwide.

-Ohio’s healthcare ecosystem has long commanded worldwide attention for the innovative treatments developed in fields such as heart disease, cancer and pediatrics.
-In recent years, the state’s healthcare engine has accelerated dramatically.
-Researchers, care providers, entrepreneurs and investors have built momentum that is driving a collective mission: to trigger remarkable breakthroughs, treat hundreds of diseases and improve the quality of life of patients around the world.
+Ohio’s healthcare industry has commanded worldwide attention for the innovative treatments developed in fields including heart disease, cancer and pediatrics.
+Researchers, care providers, entrepreneurs, investors, and health system executives have built momentum that is driving a collective mission: to trigger remarkable breakthroughs, treat hundreds of diseases and improve the quality of life of patients worldwide.

 - Is attracting a growing number of bioscience students from Ohio schools, with more than 10,000 graduates in 2017, a 30% increase from 2010 levels.

 - Led all Midwest states with 121 biomedical companies receiving investments in 2018.
-Ohio’s total was 28 percent of all Midwest companies
+Ohio’s total was 28% of all Midwest companies.

 - Includes 14 top-ranked hospital systems in the country, according to U.S. News & World Report.
 Among the top-ranked systems are: